Nicolás Guillén: Langston Hughes and Nicolás Guillén

-In 1930 José Antonio Fernández de Castro, publisher of the Havana daily, Diario de la Marina, and the first to translate American Langston Hughes’s poetry to Spanish, arranged for the two poets to meet.
+In 1930, José Antonio Fernández de Castro, publisher of the Havana daily paper, Diario de la Marina, and the first to translate American Langston Hughes’s poetry to Spanish, arranged for the two poets to meet.
 He was a white Cuban from an aristocratic family who loved black Cuba.
 He was a newspaperman, a diplomat, and a friend to Cuba’s artists.

 In February 1930, Langston Hughes traveled to Cuba for the second time, on a two-week mission to find a black composer to collaborate on a folk opera.
 He had been given a letter of introduction to José Antonio Fernández de Castro, his door to Cuba’s artistic world.
-At this time Hughes’ poetry was better known to Cubans than that of Guillén, so the American’s arrival created a stir in the artistic community.
+At this time Hughes’ poetry was better known to Cubans than that of Guillén, so the American's arrival created a stir in the artistic community.
 The next month, on 9 March 1930, Guillén published “Conversación con Langston Hughes”, an article describing his experience of meeting Hughes in Havana.
 The Cubans expected a nearly white, tall and heavyset man in his forties with thin lips and an even thinner English-style mustache.
 Instead they saw a twenty-seven-year-old, slight brown man without a mustache.
 Guillén wrote that Mr. Hughes "parece justamente un mulatico cubano” – looks just like a Cuban mulatto.